MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/e00cd0ed58b21e2767be3eced760b745.png)

-STEP 12: How to build add schools using the Excel sheet
+STEP 12 (Optional): How to bulk add schools using the Excel sheet
 ==============================================
 ## OneDrive & Excel
 1. Open the folder **AppData** in OneDrive which holds **Schools.xlsx**.